Prof Dianne Nicol

 For a full list of publications, grants and consultancies and postgraduate supervision see: Web Access Research Portal (WARP)

-More information is available about Prof Nicol's BRCA Patent Law Suit Project here.
+See more information about Prof Nicol's BRCA Patent Law Suit Project.

 The broad theme of my research in the law discipline is the regulation of biotechnology and human genetics.
 I am particularly interested in the commercialisation of genetic knowledge and patenting of genetic inventions.
 I am currently the lead chief investigator on two Australian Research Council funded projects, one on the role of material transfer agreements in facilitating the research commons, the other on the role of law in the era of personalised medicine.